Clemson University: Campus

 The Campus of Clemson University is outside of, and adjacent to, the Clemson city limits, in unincorporated Pickens County.
 Therefore, the university does not have to abide by City of Clemson municipal ordinances nor receive permission to do any undertaking from the City of Clemson.
 The South Carolina General Assembly designated Clemson University as a "municipal corporation" in 1894.

 This campus was originally the site of U.S. Vice President John C. Calhoun's plantation, named Fort Hill.
 The plantation passed to his daughter, Anna, and son-in-law, Thomas Green Clemson.
 On Clemson's death in 1888, he willed the land to the state of South Carolina for the creation of a public university.

 The university was founded in 1889, and three buildings from the initial construction still exist today: Hardin Hall (built in 1890), Main Building (later renamed Tillman Hall) (1894), and Godfrey Hall (1898).
 Other periods of large expansion occurred in 1936–1938 when eight new buildings were constructed, and the late 1950s through 1970, when no fewer than 25 buildings were constructed, most in a similar architectural style.

 The campus area first appeared as a census-designated place (CDP) in the 2020 Census with a population of 7,311.

 Academics

 National ranking

-Per US News Best National University Rankings, Clemson ranks 80th overall in the United States.
+Per U.S. News & World Report, Clemson ranks 75th overall in the United States among national universities.

 Undergraduate admissions

 The 2022 annual ranking of U.S. News & World Report categorizes Clemson as 'more selective'.
-For the Class of 2028 (enrolled fall 2024), Clemson received 61,517 applications and accepted 23,586 (38.3%).
-Of those accepted, 4,880 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 20.7%.
-Clemson's freshman retention rate is 94%, with 85.5% going on to graduate within six years.
+For the Class of 2029 (enrolled Fall 2025), Clemson received 64,805 applications and accepted 27,498 (42.4%).
+Of those accepted, 5,084 enrolled, a yield rate (the percentage of accepted students to choose to attend the university) of 18.5%.
+Clemson’s freshman retention rate is 94.1%, with 87.5% going on to graduate within six years.

-The enrolled first-year class of 2028 had the following standardized test scores: the middle 50% range (25th percentile – 75th percentile) of SAT scores was 1250–1400, while the middle 50% range of ACT scores was 28–32.
+The enrolled first-year class of 2028 had the following standardized test scores: the middle 50% range (25th–75th percentile) of SAT scores was 1250–1400, while the middle 50% range of ACT scores was 28–32.